 - Salt therapy.

-A great, natural way to boost your child’s immune system is to book them in for a few salt therapy sessions this winter.
+A great, natural way to help boost your child’s immune system is to book them in for a few salt therapy sessions this winter.
 They will be in a relaxing, fun room with pharmaceutical grade salt pumped through the air.
-The salt has antibacterial and anti-inflammatory properties that help clear the sinuses, increase oxygen flow and stimulate lung function.
+The salt has antibacterial properties that help clear the sinuses, reduce congestion and increase oxygen flow.
 All your kid has to do is enjoy the room – building castles out of huge piles of salt, watching a movie, or even curling up in one of the chairs.
-It also can be great for eczema, psoriasis, asthma, and a number of other health issues kids are prone to.
+It can also be great for eczema, psoriasis, asthma and a number of other conditions kids are prone to.

 Best of luck to you, parents.
 We hope your little ones will be bouncing off the walls in no time… in an orderly fashion, of course.